-Restraint Control Module (RCM)
+Restraints Control Module (RCM)

-WARNING: Do not relocate the restraint control module (RCM) or modify its installation in any way.
+MARNING: Do not relocate the restraints control module (RCM) or modify its installation in any way.
 Failure to follow these instructions may result in personal injury.

-The restraint control module (RCM) is mounted on the center tunnel under carpet (under first row bench seat if equipped).
+The restraints control module (RCM) is mounted on the center tunnel under carpet (under first row bench seat if equipped).
 The RCM orientation is critical for correct operation of the restraint systems.
 Do not use the RCM mounting bolts for attachment purposes of any equipment.